This is page One. Other topics on page Two:

 Both lights, with right compensated -1 EV for ratio

 This is easy, just playing around, try it.
 Basically we just set a couple of lights out there (one light to a group for individual control), and the TTL system meters them, and sets their power levels to give equal results.
 You can also add compensation of one in Commander menu to set your lighting ratio (maybe fill at -1 EV).
-And there is nothing to keep you from thinking about your lighting a bit too, watching the results and adjusting your setup.
+And there is nothing to keep you from thinking about your lighting a bit too, choosing your setup and watching the results.
 The camera's Flash Compensation button is how you control your TTL flash results, how you adjust what the automation does.
 All Commander examples on this page used TTL metering of two flashes in two groups, and all here used +1 EV Flash Compensation.

 I get enthused and excited, because the Commander system is so impressive in its way, within its limitations (summary below).
 Remote flash allows using umbrellas, which in fixed studio situations, just provide so much more.
 So let me try to show you one more.

 OK, far out now.
-This next is a silly setup - a couple of similar little white statues quickly set up so that each statue is nearly 6 feet from their respective umbrella fabric apex (which is not "close").
-But far apart, statues are about 8 and 10 feet from the other umbrella, one side more than the other, to create an unequal lighting situation.
+This next is a silly setup.
+A couple of similar little white statues quickly set up so that each statue is nearly 6 feet from their respective umbrella fabric apex (which is not "close").
+But far apart, statues are about 8 and 10 feet from the other umbrella, one side more than the other, to create an unequal lighting situation (intentionally clumsy).
 Both umbrellas are aimed more in the middle.
 The light at right is more in front of its statue, the other less so, more from the side.
 This was about the only attention given, and then only so I could tell you.

 No, this really does not always have to be done the worst way, and I certainly am not advocating crummy lighting, and yes, honest, a little study of lighting is a very good and useful thing.
 But here I am only showing what the Commander system can do to deal with multiple point & shoot flash.
 It seems a mighty good thing, and real easy to do.